leeleonard936/C4Atechnical-assessment/devlog/DevLog.md

 **update - this was exactly what was happening, I was attempting to send a body instead of appending the id to the end of the url

 ## Issues with edit
 Edit does not excute correctly, I do not know if it is potentially a problem with the backend.service that I wrote or with the call to it.
+I forgot that you had to subscribe to the patch request in order for it to execute - fixed

+## Functionality completed
+all functionality is completed aside from the error message from the first task.